 Why should I wash my pots?

-You’ll want to remove residual chemicals that came from your nutrients and growing mediums before your next grow cycle.
+Depending on your growing methods, you’ll want to remove residual chemicals that came from your nutrients and growing mediums before your next grow cycle.
 Give your new plants a fresh start.

 How do I wash fabric pots?

 - Pre-wash pots with a hose.

 Try to get the larger pieces of soil and plant material out of your pots by hosing them down.

 - Let them dry out for at least 24 hours, then shake or knock out more dried-out material.

 We recommend new washers to avoid contaminants that might have been used to wash clothes.
 It helps to have an industrial model to handle the sediments of the growing mediums.

 - Fill the washer with fabric pots.

 Don’t overfill.
 In our video with the basic washer we bought, we fit 8 or 9 30gallon pots.